 The type of executive officer position you create depends greatly on the nature of your organization’s transformation.
 If your transformation is focused primarily on the customer leadership should be given to a Chief Marketing Officer.
 If the transformation is technological a Chief Information Officer should be appointed.
+However, the role of a CIO is always evolving – learn more about this dynamic career and how the role is constantly changing.
 When a cross-operational approach is needed elect a Chief Digital Officer.

 No matter what form of executive officer you choose to elect, the most important thing to remember is to assign them clear concrete responsibility and authority, as well as accountability.